Syringe Feeding A Bearded Dragon

 Masking Of An Underlying Illness

-We sort of addressed this one above, but the biggest reason for not simply deciding to syringe feed your bearded dragon is really that if you think they’re sick enough to warrant syringe feeding then they’re definitely sick enough to need to see a vet first.
+We sort of addressed this one above, but the biggest reason for not simply deciding to syringe feed your bearded dragon is really that if you think they’re sick enough to warrant force feeding then they’re definitely sick enough to need to see a vet first.

 The vet might advise you to syringe feed them after a consultation and that’s of course then perfectly fine because it’s warranted.
 The vet will give you advice on what to feed them, how often, how much and how to do it.
 We’ll give some guidance on this below but it should only be used if you’ve seen a vet and you’re still unsure how to go about it.